chrysn/accept-any/draft-amsuess-core-accept-any.md

 --- abstract

-This memoy defines the Accept-Any option, which provides a more flexible content negotiation than the one originally specified for the Constrained Application Protocol (CoAP) in {{!RFC7252}}.
+This memo defines the Accept-Any option, which provides a more flexible content negotiation than the one originally specified for the Constrained Application Protocol (CoAP) in {{!RFC7252}}.
 As this is particularly useful with but ruled out in CoAP observation ({{!RFC7641}}),